 Why HOAs Aren’t Classified as Property Management Companies

 While HOAs and property management companies often work closely together, they occupy distinct categories in the NAICS classification system.
-HOAs fall under NAICS 813990 (Other Similar Organizations) because they’re member-driven civic organizations, not commercial service providers.
+Both homeowners associations and condominium associations fall under NAICS 813990 (Other Similar Organizations) because they’re member-driven civic organizations, not commercial service providers.
+Whether you’re looking for the naics code for condominium association or the home owners association naics classification, the answer is the same: 813990.
 Their primary purpose is collective governance and community maintenance funded through member assessments.

 How NAICS Classification Affects Your HOA’s Insurance Coverage